Every NBA Team's Biggest Flaw as Training Camps Open

 Dallas Mavericks: Wing Depth

-Not only do the Mavericks have a limited number of wings on their roster, but they seem to be inclined to exhaust their depth from the opening tip.
+Not only do the Mavericks have a limited number of wings on their roster, but they seem inclined to exhaust their depth from the opening tip.
 Their projected starting lineup entering the season is Dennis Smith Jr., Wesley Matthews, Harrison Barnes, Luka Doncic and DeAndre Jordan, per MacMahon.

 Let us first take a moment to shower Dirk Nowitzki with praise for welcoming a role off the bench.
 The guy is a legend, along with someone you'd definitely want with you when posing for amusement-park-ride photos.
 But bringing him off the bench instead of Matthews or Doncic leaves Dallas with one playable reserve wing in Dorian Finney-Smith.